 To successfully structure your answer to a behavior-based question, include each of the following elements: Situation, Task, Action, Results.

 How to prepare stories: Choose based on key skills required by the job .
-Prepare 1 story per each key skill/experience listed in the job description.
+Prepare one story per each key skill/experience listed in the job description.

 Example: If you are asked to describe a situation in which you had to work as a member of a team, your answer might include the following elements:

 Situation: I was taking a biology class last semester, where we put together a presentation on our experiment.
-My group was struggling to communicate, and was beginning to stress about the upcoming deadline.
+My group was struggling to communicate, and we were beginning to stress about the upcoming deadline.

-Task: As the group leader, it was my responsibility to help the group get on the same page, so we can finish the project on time.
+Task: As the group leader, it was my responsibility to help the group get on the same page so we could finish the project on time.

 Results: We were able to finish on time, receiving an ‘A’ on the project and solid feedback from classmates on the presentation.